2775949673/learngit/readme.txt

-Git has a mutable index called stage. git666 craeting a new branch is quick.
+Git has a mutable index called stage. git666
+Creating a new branch is quick & simple.